-$E_r(1, 2)$ must be determined for u<a and for u<a and for u<a and needs to be found in terms of the radial field at the surface ( $E_r(u=a, z)$ ).
+$E_r(r, z)$ must be determined for ua and needs to be found in terms of the radial field at the surface ($E_r(u=a, z)$).
 This will be done by conserving fluxes through the 4 sides of a suitably constructed pillbox shown in fig.4.
 (It is noted that the azimuthal flux which is normal to the surface (into the paper in fig.4a) is constant due to the assumption of axial symmetry of the geometry and is not explicitly included in the flux conservation equations.)